 - The sales SLA defines the expectations that marketing has for sales on how deeply and actively sales will process each marketing qualified lead.

 You might not want to think about it, but there should always be formal consequences when a goal isn’t met as part of an SLA.
 It doesn't have to be dramatic.
 By having clear decisions for a) who’s in charge of making sure each department’s goals are met, and b) if you include a form of compensation to one party when the other doesn’t meet their agreed-upon goals in your written SLA, you can avoid fights between the two groups down the road.
+To help you get started, here's a template.

 Practical ways of using company information in Smarketing